KnotUntied/flutteryomi/README.md

 *Well, close enough.*

 A personal project for learning Flutter.
-An attempt to port Tachiyomi's UI and functionality to Flutter and its target platforms.
+An attempt to port the now-defunct Tachiyomi's UI and functionality to Flutter and its target platforms.

 ## Running Locally